Wizards-vs-Robots/documentation/uc/spawn_different_robot_classes.md

 # 1. Spawn Different Robot Classes

 ## 1.1 Brief Description
-This use case describes that the Game (more precisely its Wave Manager) may create several types of robots with different attributes, behaviors, strenghts and weaknesses.
+This use case describes that the game may create several types of robots with different attributes, behaviors, strenghts and weaknesses.

 ## 1.2 Mockup